KeonhoWang/KeonhoWang/README.md

 ### 🖐️ Hand Gesture Controller

-> A computer-control system that uses real-time hand gesture recognition.
+> A computer-control system that uses real-time hand gesture recognition to interact with a computer.

 **Built with:**
 `Python` · `MediaPipe` · `OpenCV` · `PyAutoGUI` · `NumPy`